 - Have a real and effective industrial or commercial establishment in Madrid Member State of the Union.

 This will determine the country of origin of the applicant.

 The first stage of the process is the filing of a trademark application or the registration of a trademark Madrid system in the country of origin.
-This is achieved through the local trademark Madrid System office in accordance with the country ‘s requirements.
+This is achieved through the local trademark Madrid System office by the country’s requirements.
 Once a local trademark has been filed or registered, an application is made to the World Intellectual Property Organization ( WIPO) through the local trademark office to extend the trademark to the designated Member States.

-The Trademark Madrid system Office of each designated country shall then proceed to the examination and acceptance or refusal of the application in accordance with its local regulations.
+The Trademark Madrid system Office of each designated country shall then proceed to the examination and acceptance or refusal of the application by its local regulations.

 Should I use the Madrid System?

 There are 121 existing signatories to the Madrid Protocol, including the European Union Intellectual Property Office (EUIPO) and the African Intellectual Property Organization (OAPI), and more are likely to enter the scheme in the short to medium term.
 The WIPO states that these jurisdictions cover more than 80% of world trade.
 However, it is worth mentioning that some major markets are not part of the system, including Hong Kong and the majority of South America.